Introduction

 Conclusion

-Low mobility and delirium in hospitalized older adults lead to numerous additional adverse outcomes that can complicate care delivery in the hospital and often persist post-hospitalization, including permanent new disability, cognitive decline, and shortened life-expectancy.
+Low mobility and delirium in hospitalized older adults lead to numerous additional adverse outcomes that can complicate care delivery in the hospital and often persist post-hospitalization, including permanent new disability, cognitive decline, and shortened life expectancy.
 Low mobility and delirium require the same sense of urgency expended to manage other serious hospital complications that threaten the lives and independence of older adult patients.
 Low-cost, feasible, and effective programs can be successful through gaining leadership support, engaging front-line stakeholders, ensuring new processes improve staff workflows, and establishing a process for continuously monitoring and reporting progress and outcomes.
 UAB Hospital’s success is a powerful example of hardwiring proactive solutions across diverse care settings.
 When systems empower staff and leadership to collaborate and innovate, hospitals can transform standard practice at a large scale, to the benefit of patients and the hospital.